learning-zone/angular-basics/README.md

 #### Q. ***Why would you use renderer methods instead of using native element methods?
 What is difference between Renderer and ElementRef in angular?***

 The `Renderer` is a class that is a partial abstraction over the DOM.
-Using the `Renderer` for manipulating the DOM doesn't break server-side rendering or Web Workers (where direct access to the DOM would break).
+Using the `Renderer` for manipulating the DOM does not break server-side rendering or Web Workers (where direct access to the DOM would break).

 `ElementRef` is a class that can hold a reference to a DOM element.
 This is again an abstraction to not break in environments where the browsers DOM isn't actually available.